GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/customizing-content-for-different-users/en.md

 # Customizing content for different users

-We can retrieve a different response in a field depending on the capabilities of the logged-in user.
+We can retrieve a different response in a field depending on some piece of queried data, such as the roles of the logged-in user.

 ## GraphQL query to customize content for different users